Applying for a New License (Teen Drivers) in Connecticut

 - You held any form of driver's license in the past (you will need to provide your previous license to the DMV).

-Connecticut Driver’s License
+How to Get a Connecticut Driver's License

 - (860) 263-5700 (Hartford area and outside of CT).